-Desultory was a Swedish Death Metal band that formed in 1989, based in
+Desultory was a Swedish death metal band that formed in 1989, based

-Södertälje.
-The overall style is somewhat a mix of fast and violent riffs and more epic doom riffs, sounding much like a combination
+in Södertälje.
+The overall style is somewhat a mix of fast and violent riffs and more epic doom riffs, sounding much like

 recorded in Studio Sunlight, handled by Tomas Skogsberg.
 This should be a strong clue, regarding what to expect.